Hirosvk/Capstone/proposal/docs/flux-cycles.md

   * when user create/edit study sets or classes, or enroll in new class, it calls UserAction.fetchNavbarRecords

-### Navbar
-  * state: NavbarStore.all()
-  * componentDidMount:
-    * call UserAtion.fetchNavbarRecords
-    * addListener to NavbarStore
-      * setState to the new data
-  * pass state to its children as props

-### MyCreatedClassesIndex
-  * prop: classes
-  * receiveNewProps:
-    * set new props as instance variable
-  * render links to the classes

-### MyCreatedClassesIndex
-  * prop: classes
-  * receiveNewProps:
-    * set new props as instance variable
-  * render links to the classes

-### MyStudySetIndex
-  * prop: study sets
-  * receiveNewProps:
-    * set new props as instance variable
-  * render links to the study sets

-## Study Set Form Cycle
+## StudySetForm Cycle
   * StudySetAction.createNewStudySet
   * on success
-    * StudySetAction.fetchStudySet & UserAction.fetchNavbarRecord --> see Navbar Cycle
+    * UserAction.fetchNavbarRecord --> see Navbar Cycle
-    * StudySetStore receives new data
-    * StudySetForm redirect to the Study Set page
+    * invoke callback from StudySetForm: redirect to the Study Set page
   * on error
     * user receive error messages
     * user stays on the same page

-### StudySetForm
-  * state: form content

-  * componentDidMount:
-    * addListener to StudySetStore
-      * callback: redirect to the created page
-  * when calling StudySetAction.createNewStudySet
-    * successCallback: StudyAction.fetchStudySet
-    * errorCalback: display error message

-## Class Form Cycle
+## ClassForm Cycle
   * ClassAction.createNewClass
-  * upon success
+  * on success
-    * ClassAction.fetchClass & UserAction.fetchNavbarRecord --> see Navbar Cycle
+    * UserAction.fetchNavbarRecord --> see Navbar Cycle
-    * ClassStudySetStore receives new data
-    * ClassForm redirect to the ClassIndex page
+    * invoke callback from ClassForm: redirect to the Study Set page
-  * upon error
+  * on error
     * user receive error messages
     * user stays on the same page

+## DeleteClass Cycle

+## DeleteStudySet Cycle
-### ClassForm
+### StudySet
-  * state: form content
-  * componentDidMount:
-    * addListener to ClassStudySetsStore
-      * callback: redirect to the created page
-  * when calling ClassAction.createNewClass
-    * successCallback: ClassAction.fetchClassStudySets
-    * errorCalback: display error message
+  * same flow as DeleteClass

 ## StudySet Cycle